twilio/flex-plugin-builder/packages/create-flex-plugin/README.md

 Creates a new Twilio Flex Plugin project

 Arguments:
 name    Name of your plugin.
 Needs to start with plugin-

 Options:
-  --accountSid, -a  The Account SID for your Flex Project --runtimeUrl, -r  The URL to your Twilio Flex Runtime --install         Auto-install dependencies         [boolean] [default: false] --yarn            Use yarn instead of npm to install[boolean] [default: false] -h, --help        Show help                                          [boolean] -v, --version     Show version number                                [boolean]
+  --accountSid, -a  The Account SID for your Flex Project --runtimeUrl, -r  The URL to your Twilio Flex Runtime --install         Auto-install dependencies         [boolean] [default: false] --adminPlugin     Load admin plugin                                  [boolean] -h, --help        Show help                                          [boolean] -v, --version     Show version number                                [boolean]
 ```